-No one is safe from skin laxity.
+Skin laxity is a reality for most.
 It does not matter who you are, your age, or your genetic background.
-It is something we should all be aware of.
-Some people’s faces show “jowling” as early as the 30s.
-Skin laxity can attack all skin types and all age groups.
+Some people’s faces can begin to show “jowling” as early as 30, mothers can experience lax skin in the stomach, and almost everyone begins to experience lax skin under the arms.
+Skin laxity happens in all skin types and all age groups.
 Both men and women get skin laxity.
 As with all signs of aging, prevention should be the main focus.

 What Causes Skin Laxity?